Light Meals, Main

 Instructions

-7. Spoon the spinach mix along the length of the pastry and a couple of inches from the side, as evenly as possible.
-Starting at one end roll the pastry up and over the filling and work your way down.
-Continue to roll up the pastry into a long sausage.
-Try not to roll too tight as this can encourage splitting.
-Don't worry about this too much though.
+10. Spoon the spinach mix along the length of the pastry a couple of inches from the edge, as evenly as possible.
+Starting at one end, roll the pastry up and over the filling, then continue to roll up the pastry into a long sausage.
+Try not to roll too tightly, as this can encourage splitting.

 Work with me.